-During the Reporting Period, the Group was in compliance with all local rules and regulations relating to bribery, extortion, fraud and money laundering, such as the Prevention of Bribery Ordinance (Cap 201 of the Laws of Hong Kong).
-There were no concluded legal cases regarding corrupt practices brought against the Group or its employees.
+During the Reporting Period, the Group was in compliance with all laws and regulations related to bribery, extortion, fraud and money laundering, such as the Prevention of Bribery Ordinance (Cap 201 of the Laws of Hong Kong), the "Company Law of the People's Republic of China", the "Bidding Law of the People's Republic of China", the "Interim Provisions on Prohibiting Commercial Bribery", and the "Regulations of the People's Republic of China for Suppression of Corruption".
+There were no concluded legal cases regarding corrupt practices brought against the Group or our employees during the Reporting Period.